 The District contributes \$435 per month per employee to the health care plan and the employees, at their option, authorize payroll withholdings to pay premiums for dependents' health insurance coverage.
 The District does not provide any post-retirement health benefits to employees.
+The District accounts for its costs associated with this benefit through an internal service fund.

-In addition, payments made on behalf of the District by the state for Medicare, Part D fringe benefits and salaries amounted to \$14,523 and \$21,263 for the years ended August 31, 2022 and 2021, respectively.
+In addition, payments made on behalf of the District by the state for Medicare, Part D fringe benefits and salaries amounted to \$25,772 and \$14,523 for the years ended August 31, 2023 and 2022, respectively.